Unitary equivalences for reductive p-adic groups: Signature characters

-\begin{remark} \begin{enumerate} \item In the applications for $p$-adic groups, the group $\Gamma$ arises as the group of components of the centralizer of a semisimple element in a complex connected reductive group $\frak G$.
-By a classical result of Steinberg (\cite{St}), $\Gamma$ can be embedded naturally into the fundamental group of $\frak G$, and therefore it is abelian. \item In \cite{So2} theorem 8.3, part (i) in theorem \ref{extLan}, as well as a weaker form of the maximality of the Langlands parameter from (ii) ($Re\nu\ge _C Re\nu_0$), is proven for arbitrary $\Gamma$. \item If $\bH$ is assumed simple, the only case not covered by theorem \ref{extLan} is when $\bH$ is of type $D_4$ (with equal parameters $1$) and $\Gamma=S_3$.
+\begin{remark} \begin{enumerate} \item In the known applications to $p$-adic groups, the group $\Gamma$ arises as the group of components of the centralizer of a semisimple element in a complex connected reductive group $\frak G$.
+By a classical result of Steinberg (\cite{St}), $\Gamma$ can be embedded naturally into the fundamental group of $\frak G$, and therefore it is abelian.

+\item If $\bH$ is assumed simple, the only case not covered by Theorem \ref{extLan} is when $\bH$ is of type $D_4$ (with equal parameters $1$) and $\Gamma=S_3$.
 But in this case, the algebra $\bH'=\bH(D_4)\rtimes S_3$ is known to be isomorphic with the graded Hecke algebra of type $F_4$ with parameters $1$ on the long roots and $0$ on the short roots.
-Therefore, with this identification, one may use theorem \ref{Lan} directly in that case. \end{enumerate} \end{remark}
+Therefore, with this identification, one may use Theorem \ref{Lan} directly in that case.
+There is another instance of this phenomenon: if $\bH'=\bH(A_1)^n\rtimes S_n$, where $S_n$ acts by permuting the $A_1$-factors, then $\bH'$ is isomorphic with the graded Hecke algebra of type $C_n$ with parameters $0$ on the short roots, and $1$ on the long roots. \item In a recent preprint of Solleveld, \cite[Lemma 2.2.6(b)]{So2}, a slightly different form of the maximality of the Langlands parameter from Theorem \ref{extLan}(ii) is proved for arbitrary $\Gamma$, namely that $||\nu||> ||\nu_1||$. \end{enumerate} \end{remark}

 }

 One can transfer the classification to $\wti\bH'$ as well, via the functor

 where $\bC^n=\text{span}_\bC\{E_{i,1}: i=1,n\}$ is, up to isomorphism, the unique irreducible module of $\C M_n.$